Middlebury Institute of International Studies at Monterey

 The Middlebury Institute of International Studies at Monterey maintains a smoke-free workplace and complies with the Federal Drug-Free Schools and Communities Act and Drug-Free Workplace Act.

-Position requires light to moderate physical effort and the ability to work at a computer keyboard for extended periods of time.
+Position requires light to moderate physical effort, the ability to travel domestically by plane, a driver's license suitable for domestic US driving, and the ability to work at a computer keyboard for extended periods of time.

 Open Until Filled: Yes